2020 Entering Fellows

 2017 Entering Fellows

 Marcela A. Ferrada, M.D., received her Doctor of Medicine degree from the Universidad del Valle in Cali, Colombia, in 2004.
 Shortly after graduation, she moved to the United States to pursue an academic career.
 She worked at the University of San Diego as a post-doctoral fellow for two years.
 For her clinical training, she went on to Internal Medicine Residency at the University of Miami/Jackson Memorial Hospital where she also spent a year as a Chief Resident.
 She then pursued dual fellowships in Critical Care at the National Institutes of Health and Infectious Diseases at Johns Hopkins Hospital.
 During her fellowships, she completed all the required courses for a Masters in Health Science from Duke University.
 Upon completion of her clinical fellowships, she stayed on as a Staff Clinician in Critical Care at the NIH.
 However, Dr. Ferrada was diagnosed with Relapsing Polychondritis in 2015 and decided to make the study of this disease her life’s work.
 She is currently a clinical fellow in the Rheumatology Fellowship training branch at the NIH.
-Since her diagnosis, she has become the federal liaison for the Relapsing Polychondritis Awareness and Support Foundation, has given more than ten Grand Rounds in various hospitals in the United States about Relapsing Polychondritis, and is currently working with Peter C. Grayson, M.D., James Katz, M.D., Robert Colbert M.D., Keith Sikora M.D. and other investigators to study the disease.
+Dr. Ferrada was the federal liaison for the relapsing polychondritis foundation until December 2017.
+She has given more than ten Grand Rounds in various hospitals in the United States about Relapsing Polychondritis, and is currently working with Peter C. Grayson, M.D., James Katz, M.D., Robert Colbert M.D., Keith Sikora M.D. and other investigators to study the disease.

 2016 Entering Fellows